-- 4. See the MIFARE4Mobile User Manual referenced in Section 9. - The IC maskset name is the product hardware identification.
 The maskset major version is updated when the full maskset is changed (i.e. all layers of the maskset are changed at the same time).

 The IC version is updated for any change in hardware (i.e. part of the layers of the maskset) or in the OST.

-The Product name, IC version (i.e. ST33G1M2 platform version F), Firmware version and libraries versions fully identify the TOE.
-Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - 16 They all share the same hardware design and the same maskset.
-The Master identification number is unique for all product configurations depending on family extension. - 17 The configuration of the derivative devices can impact the available IOs, the available NVM memory size, the availability of the crypto processors and the availability of the LPU, as detailed here below:
+The Product name, IC version (i.e. ST33G1M2 platform version C), Firmware version and libraries versions fully identify the TOE.

+- 15 Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - They all share the same hardware design and the same maskset.
+The Master identification number is unique for all product configurations depending on family extension. - The configuration of the derivative devices can impact the available IOs, the available NVM memory size, the availability of the crypto processors and the availability of the LPU, as detailed here below: